asyml/forte/docs/index_toc.rst

 .. rst-class:: page-break

 Chapter 9.
-Task on Other modalities
+Tasks on Other modalities
 ====================================
 .. toctree::
    :maxdepth: 2